sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 @snippet{lineno} examples/scattering-only/config.h ScatteringFrequency

-Since @sapphire expects a definition of the function @vfpref{Source},
-@vfpref{MagneticField} and @vfpref{BackgroundVelocityField} in `config.h`,
-we have to implement them here.
+Since @sapphire expects a definition of the function @ref sapphirepp::VFP::Source "Source", @ref sapphirepp::VFP::MagneticField "MagneticField" and @ref sapphirepp::VFP::BackgroundVelocityField "BackgroundVelocityField" in `config.h`, we have to implement them here.
 We can however leave the implementation empty, since the functions won't be used in this example.

 @snippet{lineno} examples/scattering-only/config.h Source